Martingale transport with homogeneous stock movements: Homogeneous stock movements

 \section{Homogeneous stock movements}

-The purpose of this Section is the introduction and analysis of the notion of time-homogeneity added to the martingale optimal transport setting, which restricts the variability of the forward looking transitions of the martingales across time.
+The purpose of this section is the introduction and analysis of the notion of time-homogeneity added to the martingale optimal transport setting, which restricts the variability of the forward looking transitions of the martingales across time.
 The formal condition is introduced in Definition \ref{def:Qhom} and illustrated in Figure \ref{fig:illu}.
 Basic properties are stated in Remark \ref{remark:basics}, and the duality for the time-homogeneous version of the martingale optimal transport problem is given in Theorem \ref{thm:duality}.
 The duality stated in Theorem \ref{thm:duality} is shortly discussed in Remark \ref{rem:interpretation} in terms of swap contracts.
+Remark \ref{rem:support} discusses the support of the marginals and its relation to the time-homogeneity assumption.

 We first recall the following: Any $\pi \in \mathcal{P}(\mathbb{R}^2)$ can be disintegrated as $\pi = \pi_1 \otimes K$ where $\pi_1$ is the first marginal of $\pi$ and $K : \mathbb{R} \rightarrow \mathcal{P}(\mathbb{R})$ is a (Borel measurable) stochastic kernel, which is $\pi_1$-a.s.~unique.
-Second, for two measures $\mu, \nu$ there is a unique Lebesgue decomposition $\mu = \mu^{\nu, \rm abs} + \mu^{\nu, \rm singular}$, where $\mu^{\nu, \rm abs} \ll \nu$ and $\mu^{\nu, \rm singular} \perp \nu$.
+Second, for two measures $\mu, \nu$ there is a unique Lebesgue decomposition $\mu = \mu^{\nu, \rm abs} + \mu^{\nu, \rm sin}$, where $\mu^{\nu, \rm abs} \ll \nu$ and $\mu^{\nu, \rm sin} \perp \nu$.
 Note that $\mu^{\nu, \rm abs}$ and $\nu^{\mu, \rm abs}$ have the same null-sets.